 which gives the result 0.838129187.

 Note that in the above two examples, the [sigma] argument is omitted from the function.
-Therefore, the Ztest function calculation uses the standard deviation of the supplied array.
+Therefore, the Ztest function calculation uses the standard deviation of the supplied array as the population standard deviation.

-Further information and examples of the Excel Ztest function can be found on the Microsoft Office website.
+For further details and examples of the Excel Ztest function, see the Microsoft Office website.